2001 Odisha Assembly attack: Background

 On 16 December 2001, the activists of Bajrang Dal, Vishwa Hindu Parishad and Durga Vahini who had been on a protest about 300 metres from the Assembly building, surged forth minutes after the House was adjourned for lunch.
 The protest was held to demand the handing over of the land in Ayodhya to the Ramjanmabhoomi Nyas for the construction of Hindu temple, the release of Giriraj Kishore and the withdrawal of "anti-VHP" comments made by some MLAs in the Orissa Assembly one day earlier.

 Attack

 The activists of these organisations stormed the Odisha Assembly building through the main entrance.
-Sporting saffron headbands and chanting "Jai Sriram" and "Atal Behari Vajpayee zindabad", the trident-wielding men rushed inside, indulging in vandalism for over 30 minutes.
-Armed with tridents and lathis, they beat up every individual they came across, including Biju Janata Dal legislator Ashok Panigrahi and some journalists and policemen.
-They broke glass doors and window panes, smashed flowerpots placed along the corridors, ransacked the library and the chambers of Ministers.
-The security personnel who were posted in and around the high-security complex did not control the mob.
+Sporting saffron headbands and chanting "Jai Sriram" and "Atal Behari Vajpayee zindabad", the trident- lathi-wielding men rushed inside, indulging in vandalism for over 30 minutes, beating every individual they came across, including Biju Janata Dal legislator Ashok Panigrahi and several journalists and policemen.
+They broke glass doors and window panes, smashed flowerpots placed along the corridors, and ransacked the library and the chambers of ministers.
+The security personnel posted in and around the high-security complex failed to control the mob.